Skip to main content

 The first thing to consider is increasing your regular mortgage payment before you reach your trigger rate (the point at which your payment isn’t enough to cover the cost of borrowing).
 If you can afford it, this is the best way to ensure you’ll continue to make progress in paying off your mortgage.
 Staying at or under your trigger rate is also the only way to avoid reaching your trigger point.

-You may also want to think about converting to a fixed-rate mortgage.
+Another option is converting to a fixed-rate mortgage.
 While it will likely mean higher payments, it will also bring some stability back to your monthly budget and prevent you from finding yourself back in the same situation.

 What should I do if I’m concerned about reaching my trigger point?